 It’s far too easy to console yourself with food when your cupboards and refrigerator are full of ice cream, cookies, chips, and other comfort foods.
 Know your weaknesses and don’t keep them in your house!
 It’s best to avoid the grocery store until you are in the right frame of mind (and not physically hungry).

-Have you ever reached for a bag of chips when you were feeling down, and suddenly found yourself at the bottom of the bag without even really remembering eating them all?
-This kind of of unconscious eating might mean you’re consuming far more calories than you know – which can stop weight loss in its tracks!
+Have you ever reached for a bag of chips when you were feeling down, and suddenly found yourself at the bottom of the bag without even remembering eating them?
+This kind of unconscious eating leads to consuming far more calories than you know – which can stop weight loss in its tracks!

 Sit at a table to eat, and pay attention to every bite you take.
 What are you feeling?
 How does it taste?
 Do you want more, or is one bite enough?
 When you’re really aware of what you’re eating, you are likely to not only eat less, but enjoy it a lot more!